rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

   </div>
 </div>

-The firebase website doesn't make it easy to find this page.
+The Firebase website doesn't make it easy to find this page.
 Since it's moved around with every iteration of the website, I cannot give you any clear advice where to find it on your dashboard.
 But it is somewhere there!
-Take it as opportunity to get to know your firebase project dashboard while searching for this mysterious configuration :)
+Take it as opportunity to get to know your Firebase project dashboard while searching for this mysterious configuration :)

-That's it for the firebase website setup.
-Now you can return to your application in your editor to add the firebase configuration.
-Therefore, create a couple of files in a new dedicated firebase folder.
+That's it for the Firebase website setup.
+Now you can return to your application in your editor to add the Firebase configuration.
+Therefore, create a couple of files in a new dedicated Firebase folder.

 From *src/* folder: